szweibel/workshops/how-to-use-dhrift.md

 ## What is DHRIFT?

-To start, DHRIFT is the platform you are currently using to access this workshop!
+To start with, DHRIFT is the platform you are currently using to access this workshop!

 To be more specific, DHRIFT (Digital Humanities Resource Infrastructure for Teaching Technology) is an open educational resource (OER) and publication platform for DH workshops.
 Designed by humanities scholars for humanities scholars, DHRIFT provides a minimal computing, accessibility-aware, and interactive environment for teaching fundamental DH concepts.